Uthman: Funeral

-After the body of Uthman had been in the house for three days, Na'ila approached some of his supporters to assist in his burial, but only about a dozen people responded, including Marwan, Zayd ibn Thabit, Huwatib bin Alfarah, Jubayr ibn Mut'im, Abu Jahm bin Hudaifa, Hakim bin Hazam and Niyar bin Mukarram.
+After Uthman's body had been in the house for three days, Na'ila approached some of his supporters to assist in his burial, but only about a dozen people responded, including Marwan, Zayd ibn Thabit, Huwatib ibn Alfarah, Jubayr ibn Mut'im, Abu Jahm bin Hudaifa, Hakim ibn Hazam and Niyar ibn Mukarram.
 The body was lifted at dusk, and because of the blockade, no coffin could be procured.
-The body was not washed.
-Thus, Uthman was carried to the graveyard in the clothes that he was wearing at the time of his assassination.

-Na'ila followed the funeral with a lamp, but, in order to maintain secrecy, the lamp had to be extinguished.
-Na'ila was accompanied by some women, including Uthman's daughter.
+It was not washed, and Uthman was carried to the graveyard in the clothes he was wearing when he was killed.
+Na'ila followed the funeral with a lamp, but in order to maintain secrecy, the lamp had to be extinguished.
+She was accompanied by some women, including Uthman's daughter Aisha.

 Burial

 The body was carried to Jannat al-Baqi for burial.
 Apparently, some people gathered there and resisted Uthman's burial in the Muslim cemetery.
 Accordingly, Uthman's supporters later buried him in the Jewish graveyard behind Al-Baqi Cemetery.
 Some decades later, the Umayyad rulers demolished the wall separating the two cemeteries and merged the Jewish cemetery into the Muslim one to ensure that his tomb was now inside a Muslim cemetery.
 The funeral prayers were led by Jubayr ibn Mut'im, and the dead body was lowered into the grave with little ceremony.
-After burial, Na'ila and A'isha wanted to speak but were discouraged from doing so due to possible danger from the rioters.
+After burial, Na'ila and Aisha wanted to speak but were discouraged from doing so due to possible danger from the rioters.